willconant/neatjs/README.md

 	onParsed(err, json) {
 		// if JSON.parse fails, err will be set
-	}
+		// otherwise, err will be null, and json will contain the result of JSON.parse }

 See below for more info on JSMint's built-in functions.

-### Strict Syntax and Variable Name Checking ###
+### Variable Name Checking ###

+In JSMint, all variables and functions must be declared.
+This can be done in the following ways:

+- with the `var` keyword
+- with a function declaration
+- with the `#declare` pragma
+- with the `#include` pragma

+The `var` keyword and function declarations work just as expected, but JSMint is strict about where they can occur.
+Both may only occur at the top level of the program or at the top level of a function.
+You cannot declare a variable or function within a loop or branch.

+The `#declare` pragma can be used at the top level of your program to specify global variables you intend to use:

+	#declare process, Buffer;
+	process.stdout.write(new Buffer("testing"));

+The `#include` pragma can be used to statically include built-in functions.
+(More on this below)

+### Stricter Syntax ###

 Other than that, JSMint is just JavaScript with stricter syntax rules:

-- variables must be declared
 - no implied semicolons
-- if statements and while statements always require blocks
+- if statements and while statements always require curly-braces
-- switch cases must break
+- switch cases must break or return
-- vars and functions may only be declared at the top-level or directly within functions

 ### Built-in Functions ###

-Some versions of JavaScript are missing a few very critical features.
-To remedy this, JSMint provides some built-in functions.
-It does this by appending the built-ins you use to the end of your source.
-By doing it this way, JSMint is only a dependency during build-time and not during runtime.
+Some versions of JavaScript are missing a few very critical features, and not all JS environments provide a convenient module system.
+To remedy this, JSMint proivdes some built-in functions and a pragma for statically including them at the end of your script.
+For instance:

+	#include map;
+	var ages = map(people, -> _.age);

+In this case, JSMint will append a `map` function to the end of your script.

+You may include more than one function at a time:

+	#include map, filter;
+	var agesOfAdults = filter(map(people, -> _.age), -> _ >= 18);

+All of JSMint's built-in functions are also avaiable in an NPM module:

+	var trycatch = require('jsmint/builtins').trycatch;

 #### each(array, func) ####

 Iterate over an array-like object (like Array.prototoype.forEach).

+	#include each;
 	each([1, 2, 3], (num) {
 		console.log(num);
 	});